junpeea/junpeea.github.io/About.md

 Jun has been studying Spatial Statistics, Spatial Epidemiology, Environmental Epidemiology, and is working on the development of Statistical Learning methodology for spatially dependent data.

-Jun has recently taught "Probability and Statistics for Computer Science (STAT330)" as an instructor for an undergraduate in the department of Computer Science at Iowa State University (Summer, 2022)
+Jun will teach "SURVIVAL ANALYSIS FOR PUBLIC HEALTH (CHS 765)" and "APPLIED BAYESIAN STATISTICS (CHS 717)" as an instructor for a graduate at University of Nevada Reno.
+Jun has recently taught "Probability and Statistics for Computer Science (STAT 330)" as an instructor for an undergraduate in the department of Computer Science at Iowa State University (Summer 2022)

 ### Contact